-With a track record of providing support for promoting the roles of women and ethnic groups in architecture and design, he has been teaching advanced topic in high-rise, and generative and comprehensive design studios, architecture and urban theory and history, environmental technology, architecture technology, urban design as well as design research, computational design and digital fabrication, and theses at undergraduate, graduate and doctoral levels.
-His former students and mentees have joined top-ranked firms like Gensler, MG2, Greenberg Farrow, Leonidas, Carrier-Johnson, and Autodesk to work, as well as leading universities such as UC Berkley, MIT, Georgia Institute of Technology and Cambridge University to further their education.
+With a track record of providing support for promoting the roles of women and ethnic groups in architecture and design, he has been advancing public awareness and research topics in human-centered design and gamification in the age of digital articulation, high-rise design, holistic and comprehensive design, mixed, virtual and augmented technologies in the built environment, as well as computational design at undergraduate, graduate and doctoral levels.
+His former students and mentees have joined up top-ranked firms like Gensler, MG2, Greenberg Farrow, Leonidas, Carrier-Johnson and Autodesk to work; or continued to further pursue their graduate studies in leading academic institutions such as Columbia University, UCL (London), UC Berkley, MIT, Georgia Institute of Technology, Cambridge University, University of Michigan and University of Pennsylvania.